Updated 10th August 2017

 Authors: Aveliumar, Antharis, Exi

 This adds more skyboxes to Stellaris, with graphics from NASA, Eve Online, and other digital art assets.
+If you’re into real images of the Universe, Hubble’s Universe is an awe-inspiring collection.

 You can choose individual skyboxes from the Skybox Collection.